NataliiaMolch/uq-mia-cookbook/README.md

 # Cookbook on Uncertainty Quantification in Medical Image Analysis

-A collection of useful references.
+A collection of useful references to help you start your journey with uncertainty quantification (UQ) in medical image analysis (MIA).

 Other cookbooks
 ---